A BRIEF HISTORY OF COVENTRY, ENGLAND

 In 1506 a merchant named Thomas Bond left money in his will to build a 'hospital' or almshouse for old men.
 In 1509 William Ford left money in his will for another 'hospital' or almshouse.

 In 1538 Henry VIII closed the friaries in Coventry.
 In 1539 the priory was closed.

 Coventry Grammar School opened in 1545.
 Bablake Free School was founded in 1567.

-Like all towns in those days Coventry suffered from outbreaks of plague.
+However like all towns in those days Coventry suffered from outbreaks of plague.
 One severe outbreak was in 1603.

-In 1642 came civil war between king and parliament.
+Then in 1642 came civil war between king and parliament.
 Charles I attempted to enter Coventry with an army but he was refused entry and Coventry remained in parliament's hands for the whole of the war.
 During the civil war prisoners were held in the Church of St John.
 In 1647 a writer said that prisoners were 'sent to Coventry'.
 The phrase came to mean excluded from polite society.

 In 1662 Charles II ordered the people of Coventry to destroy the walls around the city (perhaps remembering how his father had been refused admission in 1642).
 Most of the walls were broken up and the stone was used for new buildings, but the gates remained.

 The traditional industry of Coventry, weaving and dyeing wool declined in the 17th century.
 On the other hand a new industry appeared.
 As early as 1627 silk was woven in Coventry.
 By the end of the 17th century silk weaving was an important industry.